Nyanca/brewjar/README.md

     *this test made me aware that the filter form must be filled out in full because the view function requests data from each field, so empty fields raise a KeyError.

 ### Unittest
-Testing has been carried out using unittest.
+Basic route testing has been carried out using unittest.
+However, due to the login system presented testing has proved difficult because test page load tests fail without a session user.
+And this is outside of the scope of this project.

 ### THANKS
 Throughout the development process I found the following tutorials by DiscoverFlask very userful: https://github.com/realpython/discover-flask